DrBretto/infotropy/docs/ARCHITECTURE.md

 # Project Architecture

 This document outlines the architectural design and principles for the Infotropy front-end project.
-The goal is to create a modular, scalable, and maintainable single-page application designed with future expansion by AI agents in mind, featuring a terminal-like aesthetic.
+The goal is to create a modular, scalable, and maintainable single-page application designed with future expansion by AI agents in mind, featuring a terminal-like aesthetic with a distinct "single screen" area.

 ## Core Principles